Bling meets K-pop: LVMH fund invests in Psy producer YG

 Shares in YG had lost more than half their value from a 2012 peak before local media last week reported a possible investment by LVMH's funding arm, as investor concerns about the continued profitability from K-pop deflated previous bullish valuations.

-Shares in YG rose 3.1 percent, beating a 0.1 drop in the wider KOSDAQ .KQ11, ahead of Wednesday's announcement, and are up 13 percent since reports of the possible investment.
+Shares in YG rose 3.1 percent, beating a 0.1 drop in the wider KOSDAQ, ahead of Wednesday's announcement, and are up 13 percent since reports of the possible investment.

 Yang has been a judge on talent search show K-Pop Star since 2011 and has led YG's nascent expansion into actor management.
 YG's artists are often seen as having a high level of creative control by the heavily produced standards of K-pop.